 Birth, death, marriage dates: Washington Digital Archives.

-City directory listings (addresses) from Polk’s Directory, available at Seattle Public Library.
+City directory listings (addresses) from Polk’s Directory, available on the 9th and 10th floors of the downtown Seattle Public Library.

 Daily Intelligencer newspaper: on microfilm, Downtown Seattle Public Library, 9th floor.